ddenvy/ddenvy/README.md

 ### <div align="center">Hi there 👋, My name is Danny </div>

-<div align="center">Highly motivated and enthusiastic Level designer with a passion for game development.
+<div align="center">Hi there 👋, My name is Danny Highly motivated and enthusiastic Level designer with a passion for game development.
 Currently transitioning to a career in game development as a Level designer and in the process of learning and seeking opportunities to gain experience in the field.
 Have extensive experience playing various games.
-Willing to work hard and learn quickly to contribute to the success of a team.

-• Team player.
-I know how to work with other developers, designers, producers and project managers.
-• During my career in China, I have gained a lot of experience working in a team with people from different countries.
-• Have the skill to look for problems in the code and find solutions to complete tasks.
-• Can communicate clearly and understandably with different types of people, such as technical and non-technical team members, as well as communicate with customers and suggest product updates.
-• Easily adapt to various technical and business requirements, and quickly find solutions in new and changing situations.
-• Have a great desire to learn new technologies, tools and understand how they can be applied in projects, as well as a readiness for constant learning and self-development.

 When possible I enjoy travelling to unique destinations, write music for my future games.
 I spend my evenings with my dog and partner, sometimes play video games together with my friends.
-Can fluently communicate in Russian and English.
-Still continiue learn Chinese.
-Enjoy play on the guitar, ping-pong and playing Video Games.</div>
+Can fluently communicate in Russian.
+Advanced in English and Chinese.
+Enjoy play on the guitar, ping-pong and playing Video Games.

+* 🌍  I'm based in China
+* 🖥️  See my portfolio at [My portfolio](http://www.artstation.com/envydany)
+* ✉️  You can contact me at [envydany@hotmail.com](mailto:envydany@hotmail.com)
+* 🧠  I'm learning Unreal Engine 5 and Level design
+* 🤝  I'm open to collaborating on any interesting projects.</div>

 <br/>